maliahavlicek/ci_mentor_insights/PORTFOLIO_4_DJANGO_PYTHON.md

 #### User Stories

-After creating the epic stories or main features for my website, I created user stories that were more granular that could be story pointed and help keep me on task and make it easier to follow the Agile Process.
+After creating the epic stories or main features for my website, I created user stories that could be story pointed and tasked to help keep me feel like I was making progress, plus it shows I tried to follow the Agile Process.
 To manage these better I included the EPIC story name in my Title.

 You can find my user stories by either looking at issues that are prefixed with USER STORY, or look at my milestone for  USER Stories.
 ![user story template](documentation/images/user_story.png)